Palashio/libra/info/Reference Manual.md

 client.predict(self, modelKey, data)
 ```

-Generates/stores with base object an encoding mask of form list ```[int/long, int/long, int/long]``` based on frequency of distinct characters used for sequence to sequence pre-training for natural language generation
+Generates/stores list of prediction results from model requested from written query sent to/in the client class instance

-Parameters -- instruction_label: `str`
+Parameters --

-Acquires a string based of the instruction sent to encode in the form of a mask
+modelKey: `str`

+String "key" representation of model that needs to be utilized to make prediction

+data

+Data of the desired prediction set that is intialzed in the client class instance (is set by default to be in dataframe format)

-Returns -- mask: `[int/long, int/long, int/long]`
+Returns --

-Outputs an list of encoded numerical representation of the instruction text recieved
+predictions: `[str, str,..., str] or [float, float,..., float]`

+Retrieves a list of the string or predictions for model associated with key string value depending on activation of interpreter itself dependent on nature of data initialized in client class instance

 #### neural_network_query ####